stacksmith/cepl-youtube-examples/vid0.md

 Very little has changed here.

 1. The addition looks a little different since we are converting the position vector to a 4D vector in the first place.

+# vid0.step3.lisp

+20 little triangles moving in a circle.
+The video explains it all.